-Washington Water Trust, a nonprofit leader in river and stream flow restoration throughout Washington, seeks an experienced professional to join our talented team as Project Manager.
+Washington Water Trust, a nonprofit leader in river and stream flow restoration throughout Washington, seeks an experienced professional to join our talented team as Project Manager in our Ellensburg office.
 This full-time position, working with landowners and partnering agencies will develop programs and projects to preserve and restore stream flows in critical basins primarily in Eastern Washington.
 Washington Water Trust has offices in both Seattle and Ellensburg.

 The applicant joins a talented team with over four decades of conservation experience specializing in water rights and water law consulting for landowners, tribes, conservation districts, land trusts, local, state and federal agencies to lay the groundwork for successful collaboration.
 Using market-based approaches, we develop water management alternatives that produce environmental, economic and social benefits for local communities.

-Working with landowners and partnering agencies in throughout Washington, the Project Manager will develop projects that preserve and restore stream flows.
-This position requires strong project management skills, including: critical thinking, creative problem solving, ingenuity, resourcefulness, clear writing ability, strong communication and interpersonal skills, attention to details, ability to work independently and build collaborative efforts among diverse stakeholders.
+This position requires strong project management skills, including: critical thinking, creative problem solving, ingenuity, resourcefulness, clear writing ability, strong communication and interpersonal skills, attention to detail, self-motivation, ability to work independently and build collaborative efforts among diverse stakeholders.
 Working knowledge of water rights law, agricultural practices, hydrology, watershed restoration, water markets/banking, real estate acquisition and negotiating expertise are desired in this position.

-- Develop effective working relationships with local watershed groups, public agency staff, water right holders and others facilitating stream restoration in WWT’s targeted basins.
+- Develop effective working relationships with local watershed groups, conservation districts, public agency staff, water right holders and others facilitating stream restoration in WWT’s targeted basins.